Barry Bonds: Personal life

 Several of Bonds' family and extended family members have been involved in athletics as either a career or a notable pastime.
 Bonds has a younger brother, Bobby Jr., who was also a professional baseball player.
 His paternal aunt, Rosie Bonds, is a former American record holder in the 80 meter hurdles, and competed in the 1964 Summer Olympics.
-In addition, he is a distant cousin of Hall of Famer Reggie Jackson.
+In addition, he is a distant cousin of National Baseball Hall of Fame right fielder Reggie Jackson.

 Bonds met Susann ("Sun") Margreth Branco, the mother of his first two children (Nikolai and Shikari), in Montreal, Quebec, in August 1987.
 They eloped to Las Vegas February 5, 1988.
 The couple separated in June 1994, divorced in December 1994, and had their marriage annulled in 1997 by the Catholic Church.
 The divorce was a media affair because Bonds had his Swedish spouse sign a prenuptial agreement in which she "waived her right to a share of his present and future earnings" and which was upheld.
 Bonds had been providing his wife $20,000/month in child support and $10,000 in spousal support at the time of the ruling.
 During the hearings to set permanent support levels, allegations of abuse came from both parties.
 The trial dragged on for months, but Bonds was awarded both houses and reduced support.
 On August 21, 2000, the Supreme Court of California, in an opinion signed by Chief Justice Ronald M. George, unanimously held that "substantial evidence supports the determination of the trial court that the [prenuptial] agreement in the present case was entered into voluntarily."
 In reaction to the decision, significant changes in California law relating to the validity and enforceability of premarital agreements soon followed.
 In 2010, Bonds's son Nikolai, who served as a Giants batboy during his father's years playing in San Francisco and always sat next to his dad in the dugout during games, was charged with five misdemeanors resulting from a confrontation with his mother, Sun Bonds, who was granted a restraining order against Nikolai.